A Quick Look at Delhi’s Odd-Even Rule Car System

 The year 2016 started on a different note for Delhiites.
-As the clock struck eight on a New Year morning, the odd-even plan of the Delhi government came into light.
-The govt’s knee-jerk policy to implement this unconventional car rationing formula had left Delhiites perplexed and Twitterati with new fodder for jokes and some interesting but confusing questions, like if I go out to a friend’s party in a car that has even number plate and returns post-midnight, will I be caught by the police for not following this system?
+As the clock struck eight on a New Year’s morning, the odd-even plan of the Delhi government came to light.
+The govt’s knee-jerk policy to implement this unconventional car rationing formula had left Delhiites perplexed and Twitteratis with new fodder for jokes and some interesting but confusing questions, like if I go out to a friend’s party in a car that has an even number plate and returns post-midnight, will I be caught by the police for not following this system?
 While some called it an impractical decision, others battled for it, saying any effort to curb pollution should be tried out.
 From using fake number plates to buying a new car, Delhi people had already thought about jugaad.
 While Mr. Kejriwal declared this 15-day trial period of the rationing system a success, some experts remained skeptical about its effect on improving the city’s air quality.

 Odd-even scheme: Top key takeaways

-· For 15 days, odd-numbered cars will be allowed on roads on odd dates and even-numbered cars will run on even dates from 8 am to 8 pm
+· For 15 days, odd-numbered cars will be allowed on roads on odd dates, and even-numbered cars will run on even dates from 8 am to 8 pm

 · The scheme will be implemented based on the last digit of the vehicle’s number plate